• Skip to main content

 This tasty Squash Spread/Caviar recipe is called Kabachkovaya Ikra in Russian and is one of my favorite Russian cuisine recipes.
 It’s easy to make, vegetarian, and full of flavors.
 Perfect for spreads and bruschettas. -The Yummy Bowl

-Roasted Summer Squash Spread (Kabachkovaya Ikra)
+Roasted Squash Dip (Kabachkovaya Ikra)

 Julia

-This tasty Roasted Summer Squash Spread, also called in our family Kabachkovaya Ikra - is one of my favorite healthy squash dips along with Eggplant ''caviar''.
+This tasty Roasted Summer Squash Spread, also called in our family Kabachkovaya Ikra - is one of my favorite healthy squash dips along with squash ''caviar''.
 It’s easy to make, vegetarian, and full of flavors.
 Perfect for spreads, bruschettas and just enjoying on it's own.

 5 from 5 votes